raganwald/raganwald.github.com/_posts/2016-01-19-command-pattern.md

 Recognizing this, people have come up with other mechanisms for distributing edits.
 Mapping commands 1-1 with user actions is necessary for undo.
 But it is hard to infer user intentions from their actions:  What if instead of selecting a word and replacing it with another, Alice backspaces five times and then types four letters.
 Is that nine edits?
 Two edits?
 Or one?

 And it may not be necessary for us to infer actions to synchronize documents.
 We can, for example, regularly take a diff of the document and send that off to be synchronized.
-That's the [Differential Synchronization](http://neil.fraser.name/writing/sync/) algorithm, and it's how Google Docs work:
+That's the [Differential Synchronization](http://neil.fraser.name/writing/sync/) algorithm, and it's how Google Docs originally worked when Google acquired Writely:

 ![](/assets/images/command/044.png)